laekov/fastmoe/README.md

 ## Introduction

-An easy-to-use but efficient implementation of the Mixture of Experts (MoE) model for PyTorch.
+An easy-to-use and efficient system to support the Mixture of Experts (MoE) model for PyTorch.

 ## Installation